Want to go directly to the jam recipe? Click here to skip to the recipe for this plum jam!

-I’ve had a craving for plum jam for weeks.
+I love all jams.
+Who doesn’t?
+My faves include an spiced apple jam and rhubarb and juniper berry jam, but lately, I’ve been craving something else.
+I wanted plum jam.
 Of course, before now, I had eaten plum jam, maybe a handful of times over the years, and it was all store-bought and pretty “meh!” if you ask me.

 Still, I just felt like plum jam.

 I wanted to make a plum jam that would wow me.
 I envisioned a jam that was bright and full of flavour.
 At first, I thought of plum pie, and specifically a spiced plum pie with crumble topping from the pie shop in my neighborhood, Rustique.
 So I channeled that pie as I made my first batch of plum jam.
 I flavoured it simply, with just one stick of cinnamon, and I ended up making exactly what was in my mind: a plum jam that tastes like plum pie filling.
 It’s amazing the flavour you can get out of just one cinnamon stick.

 As I took all the photos for this post, I was feeling pretty satisfied, but as I worked, my mind wandered to another flavour combination: plum and Earl Grey tea.
 And though I was more than happy with the results of my first batch of jam, I couldn’t let go the idea of combining plums with Earl Grey tea leaves.
 I wound up back at the Atwater market the very next day, returning to the same vendor to pick up more plums.

 Turns out plum jam with Earl Grey might be even tastier than plum jam with cinnamon.
 Actually, I’m not totally sure.

 I have the plum cinnamon jam on my morning buttered toast and I think “wow!”